Death of a U.S. Citizen

 Disposition and Repatriation of Remains

-When an American Citizen dies in Thailand, the body is usually preserved until an autopsy can be performed and instructions are received from us or the Next-of-Kin regarding disposition of remains.
+When an American Citizen dies in Thailand, the body is usually preserved until an autopsy can be performed and instructions are received from the Embassy or the Next-of-Kin regarding disposition of remains.
 There are normally two options regarding the disposition of remains:

 - Cremation in Thailand and shipment for internment in the U.S. or other location